shibojia98/Portfolio/Thermal_Design/Thermal_Design.md

 <h2>Problem Identification</h2>

 <p>
-  In the baseline design, a portion of the cooling air bypassed the high-resistance component region instead of passing through the heat sink fins and densely populated power electronics area.
-  This created low-velocity zones and flow-shadow regions behind large components, reducing local convective heat transfer.
+  In the original design, two 100 mm cooling fans were positioned to direct airflow toward the main power semiconductor devices, including the PFC MOSFETs, boost diodes, SiC diodes, and IGBTs, to improve cooling of the dominant heat sources.
+  However, post-processing of the velocity slice profiles and critical temperature monitors showed that the intake airflow from both sides tended to bypass the targeted heat sink regions.
 </p>

 <p>
-  Without a dedicated airflow guide, the fan-driven air tended to follow the path of least resistance, causing uneven airflow coverage and potential local hot spots inside the compact enclosure.
+  Only a small portion of the airflow passed through the fin arrays directly downstream of the fans and across the critical heat sources.
+  This caused insufficient local convective heat transfer, low-velocity regions, recirculation zones, and stagnant air pockets.
+  As hot air remained inside the enclosure for a longer residence time, local temperatures increased and several monitored components exceeded their junction temperature limits after convergence.
 </p>

 <h2>Baffle Design Solution</h2>